-- Place the magnetic stir bar in a standard 1 x 1-cm square cuvette.
-Insert a liquid sample into the cuvette. - 2.
-Place the cuvette in the cuvette holder. - 3.
-Place the plastic lid on the cuvette holder. - 4.
-OPTIONAL If you wish to monitor the temperature inside the cuvette, plug a standard Series 400 or Series 500 thermistor probe (not provided) into the 1⁄4 inch phone jack labeled "probe" in the back panel of the TC 1.
-Place the end of the probe in a region of the sample in the cuvette where it will not occlude the spectrometer light beam. - 5.
-Turn on the TC 1 controller using the switch on the back panel.
-On the TC 1 front panel, press once on the right-arrow button and once on the SET button.
-These two steps turn on the pump by turning on the temperature control.
-(The pump runs only when the temperature control is turned on). - 6.
-Check for water leaks. - 7.
-Check that water is flowing from the free tubing end.
+- 12. OPTIONAL If you wish to monitor the temperature inside the cuvette, plug the Probe/10k-qX into the side of the cuvette holder.
+Place the end of the probe in a region of the sample in the cuvette where it will not occlude the spectrometer light beam.
+The temperature read by the probe will automatically appear on the screen of the temperature controller. - 13.
+Turn on the TC 1B controller using the switch on the back panel.
+On the TC 1B front panel, press once on the right-arrow button and once on the SET button.
+If you are using a Bath 10 for low temperature studies, these two steps turn on the pump by turning on the temperature control.
+(The pump runs only when the temperature control is turned on). - 14.
+If you are using the Bath 10, check for water leaks.
+Also check that water is flowing from the free tubing end.
 If it does not, lift the pump off the bottom of the bucket, but not out of the water, and drop it.
 This usually will get the flow started.
-If it does not after several tries, lift the pump up close to the water surface and let a small drop of liquid detergent land in the water close to the pump intake. - 8.
-For now, turn the TC 1 power off.
+If it does not after several tries, lift the pump up close to the water surface and let a small drop of liquid detergent land in the water close to the pump intake. - 15.
+For now, turn the TC 1B power off.

 Figure 3.
-TC 1 Menu Button
+TC 1B Menu Button

-9. Use the left or right arrows on the Menu Button, shown in Fig. 3, to cycle through the four pages of options.
+16. Use the left or right arrows on the Menu Button, shown in Fig. 3, to cycle through the four pages of options.
 These options are described in detail in Section 2.3 below.
 To turn on stirring and set a temperature, go to the Set Stirring page, use the up and down arrows to set a speed or let it default to 1200 rpm, and press SET to start the stirrer.
 Then go to the Set Target Temperature page and use the up and down arrows to set a target temperature, for example, 37.0 °C. Press SET to initiate temperature control.
 The temperature will then change and stabilize.

 2.3.
-Stopping the QNW TC 1 Temperature Controller
+Stopping the QNW TC 1B Temperature Controller

 - 1. While temperature control is running and the Start page is being displayed, press SET (Fig. 3) to turn off temperature control.
 To turn off stirring, go to the Set Stirrer page and press SET again. - 2.
-After measurements are completed, turn off power on the back of the TC 1 controller.
-This action should power off both the TC 1 and the BATH 10 pump, if used.
-If you are using a circulator pump other than the BATH 10, power it off at this time.
+After measurements are completed, turn off power on the back of the TC 1B controller.

-3. Step-by-Step Instructions for Using the QNW TC 1 Temperature Controller
+3. Step-by-Step Instructions for Using the QNW TC 1B Temperature Controller